stefan-caraiman/katacoda-scenarios/linux-administration/step03.md

 If the number of **load average** is constant, users will experience slowness because the applications don't have enough CPU resources to serve web pages to the users.

+For example if the load average is **100** it means that there are currently **100** proccesses waiting after the CPU to be able to execute them, generating slow time for the processes which are waiting for more CPU.

 In either cases, if the **load average** is too high, we should either scale up the resources of the server or discuss with the development teams if that is expected.

 ## The **free** command